Do Go On - 443 - The Theft of The Scream

 I'm talking about myself.

-I made it about me and, um, is that a type A thing?
+Is that a type A thing?

-Dave can't get a code.
+Dave can't get a complaint.

 What kind of type am I?